 Lunahuana offers white water rafting and vineyards.
 The adobe buildings of Tarma hark back to pre-Colombian times, with jungle and South America’s deepest cave nearby.

-If you get stuck in the capital, don’t despair.
-There are lots of things to do, many for free.
-Every Tuesday, Thursday, Friday and Saturday at 12.30pm you can join a 90-minute tour of the UNESCO-listed colonial town.
-No booking required, just show up at Plaza Peru by the small fountain.
+If you get stuck in the capital, don’t despair as there are lots of things to do, many for free.
+Consider a walking tour of the UNESCO-listed colonial town with Inkan Milky Way; it's free, although a donation is appreciated.